 M. FRANKLIN PARRISH

 One of the largest growing segments of our population is that group over the age of sixty-five (65).
 A recent study in the United States defined “old-age” or the elderly as only individuals over eighty-five (85) years of age.
 Likewise, it is not uncommon to know someone approaching one-hundred (100) years of age.
-By the year 2010, nearly ninety thousand (90,000) Americans will be centenarians, many having lived at least some time in three (3) centuries.However wonderful the marvels of modern medicine are at extending life, these achievements bring with them the potential of many unpleasant consequences, if proper estate planning is not employed.
+By the year 2020, nearly one-hundred fifty thousand (150,000) Americans will be centenarians, many having lived at least some time in three (3) centuries.However wonderful the marvels of modern medicine are at extending life, these achievements bring with them the potential of many unpleasant consequences, if proper estate planning is not employed.
 In a recent initial conference, I inquired of an eighty-two (82) year old client: “What is your primary estate planning goal?”
 He responded: “To out live my one-hundred and four (104) year old mother.”
 This client not only has the responsibility of providing for his own care, but that if his parent.

 In another case, I received a call from a concerned daughter, who advised that her elderly mother (i.e. my client) while cooking a holiday meal, accidentally set her condominium on fire.
 The client who is legally blind now wants to sell the condominium and move to a care center.
 Unfortunately, the client never followed my instructions for the transfer of her condominium into her Trust.
 Likewise, when I prepared her estate plan seven (7) years ago, she insisted on having a Durable Power Of Attorney naming two (2) daughters as Co-Attorneys in Fact (i.e. her agents).
 Likewise, her Trust also names both daughters as Successor Co-Trustees.
 I discouraged both co-fiduciary arrangements.
 While granting children equal authority may sound appealing, it is frequently an administrative nightmare.
 As a general rule, both children must sign all documents, and if they disagree, a dispute resolution method must be found.
 In this case, each daughter lives in different states, and one daughter changed her name several years ago, as the result of a divorce.
 Now the title company has refused to honor the Durable Power Of Attorney, thus stopping the condominium sale, because of the name change.
 The client and her daughters now realize that estate plans, as everything else become unworkable if they are not reviewed on a regular basis.